NixOS/nix-pills/pills/04-basics-of-language.md

 Nix has integer, floating point, string, path, boolean and null [simple](https://nixos.org/manual/nix/stable/expressions/language-values.html) types.
 Then there are also lists, sets and functions.
 These types are enough to build an operating system.

-Nix is strongly typed, but it\'s not statically typed.
+Nix is strongly typed, but it's not statically typed.
 That is, you cannot mix strings and integers, you must first do the conversion.

-As demonstrated above, expressions will be parsed as paths as long as there\'s a slash not followed by a space.
+As demonstrated above, expressions will be parsed as paths as long as there's a slash not followed by a space.
 Therefore to specify the current directory, use `./.` In addition, Nix also parses urls specially.

 Not all urls or paths can be parsed this way.
-If a syntax error occurs, it\'s still possible to fallback to plain strings.
+If a syntax error occurs, it's still possible to fallback to plain strings.
 Literal urls and paths are convenient for additional safety.

 ## Identifier

-There\'s not much to say here, except that dash (`-`) is allowed in identifiers.
-That\'s convenient since many packages use dash in their names.
+There's not much to say here, except that dash (`-`) is allowed in identifiers.
+That's convenient since many packages use dash in their names.
 In fact:

     nix-repl> a-b
     error: undefined variable `a-b' at (string):1:1